kuir-juach/Reinforcement_LearningSummative-Assignment/README.md

 # NLP Exam Grading RL Environment - South Sudan Education System

 ## Overview
-This project implements a reinforcement learning environment for automating examination grading in South Sudan's education system.
-The environment simulates an AI agent learning to efficiently and accurately grade student responses in subjects like English, Social Studies, and Religious Education.
+This project implements a Natural Language Processing (NLP) system to improve examination marking efficiency in South Sudan’s primary education system, targeting one of the most persistent administrative challenges in the country’s education sector.
+The system simulates an intelligent grading model that automatically evaluates short-answer student responses, aiming to reduce result processing delays, enhance transparency, and ensure fairness in the assessment process.
+Rooted in the country’s urgent need for educational reform, the project addresses issues such as manual marking bottlenecks, a shortage of trained examiners, and limited operational capacity within the Ministry of General Education and Instruction.
+The approach involves designing a prototype NLP model capable of understanding and scoring subjective student responses in subjects like English, Social Studies, and Religious Education.
+Through the evaluation of the model’s performance against human grading benchmarks, the project explores the practical and ethical considerations of automating national assessments in a fragile, post-conflict setting.
+Ultimately, the research contributes to advancing South Sudan’s digital education agenda and aligns with Sustainable Development Goal 4 by proposing scalable, AI-driven solutions to promote inclusive and quality education.

 ## Project Structure
 ```